 3.1.1.
 Precipitation data

 Collecting precipitation data was critical for all parts of this project; it is a major driver that changes the hydraulic gradient—directing groundwater flow into the Laguna Madre—provides ancillary data for analysis when compared to indices such as NDVI and NDII, as well as used to target specific wet or dry years for image collection and analysis.
-For this project, both remotely sensed and in situ data was utilized.
-The Parameter-elevation Regressions on Independent Slopes Model (PRISM) was used to collect daily, monthly, and annual averages for the study region from 1984 - 2000.
+For this project, both remotely sensed and in situ data were utilized.
+The Parameter-elevation Regressions on Independent Slopes Model (PRISM) was used to collect daily, monthly, and annual averages for the study region from 1984 to 2000.
 PRISM also provided a very high spatial resolution of 4 km.
-In situ data allowed for validation of the remotely sensed data and was collected from the Kingsville, TX and Corpus Christi, TX weather stations for the same time period.
+In situ data allowed for validation of the remotely sensed data, and were collected from the Kingsville, TX and Corpus Christi, TX weather stations for the same time period.
 Using these datasets allowed the following years to be targeted: above average precipitation, or wet years, were 1985, 1986, 1991, 1993, and 1997, whereas below average precipitation, or dry years, were 1984, 1988, 1989, 1990, 1996, and 2000.
 Targeting these years for further analyses maximized the ability to highlight any anomalies, if present.

 3.1.2.
 Thermal Imagery

-As the study period was between 1984-2000, only Landsat 5 Thematic Mapper (TM) was required.
+As the study period was between 1984 and 2000, only Landsat 5 TM was required.
 From this sensor, band 6, the thermal infrared wavelength, was utilized for analysis.
 The purpose of this thermal analysis was to see differences between the fresh groundwater and hypersaline water of the lagoon.
 Particular months, in both the late summer, August to October, and winter, January and February, within the particular wet years, previously outlined, increased assurance in two categories: that the difference in temperatures within groundwater and lagoon water was maximized, making it easier to view differences via thermal imagery, and that these years had seen the greatest precipitation, maximizing the potential amount of groundwater inflow into the lagoon.
 Furthermore, as saltwater has a higher density than freshwater, the freshwater should rise to the surface of the lagoon and a distinction should be noticeable in thermal signatures.
 If a groundwater inflow hotspot is located, this will greatly aid the NPS in further data collection as well as begin to confirm their hypothesis that groundwater inflow has been decreasing into the lagoon.

 3.1.3.
 Normalized Difference Vegetation Index (NDVI)

-The NDVI was calculated from Landsat 5 (TM) data.
+The NDVI was calculated from Landsat 5 TM data.
 This index highlights the photosynthetic capability of plants and can be helpful for land classification maps, which was a particular need for this project.

 3.1.4.
 Land classification

-A time series of land use/land classification (LULC) maps was generated using Landsat 5 (TM) and Landsat 8 (OLI).
-TM data was collected for 1984-2000 whereas OLI data was collected for 2015.
+A time series of LULC maps was generated using Landsat 5 TM and Landsat 8 OLI.
+TM data was collected for 1984 to 2000 whereas OLI data was collected for 2015.
 A time series of maps were created using NDVI as well as the image processing software ERDAS IMAGINE.
 The categories for land classification were as following: pasture/ grassland, urban, cropland/ bare soil, wetland, honey mesquite, sand, and water.
 This delineated the extent for the honey mesquite and how it has changed over time.
 Once these maps were created, they were used as inputs in Clark Lab’s TerrSet Land Change Modeler in order to predict the future extent of the honey mesquite.

 3.1.5.
 Normalized Difference Infrared Index (NDII)

-The NDII was calculated from Landsat 5 (TM) data.
+The NDII was calculated from Landsat 5 TM data.
 This index highlights changes in water content in vegetation, helpful in detecting water stress.
-Higher indices values denote higher water content.
+Higher values denote higher water content.
 This was particularly useful when comparing the monthly precipitation averages to the honey mesquite extent derived from the land classification map.